taknapp/Transdim_RJMCMC/README.md

 Files in this folder pertain to the injections and recoveries showcased in Sec.
 V of the relevant manuscript.

+There is no necessary environment to run these scripts but you will need to pull `git@github.com:meyers-academic/astrophysical_gwb.git`.

 ## Section VI

 Files in this folder pertain to the hierarchical injections and recoveries showcased in Sec.
 VI of the relevant manuscript.